Canardoux/taudio-doc/index.md

 - `Taudio` is copyrighted by Canardoux.
 - The Tau documentation is published under the [Creative Commons CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) license.

+### But what is this famous GPL License ?

+You can read all the legally lines if you want.
+But there are two main things that is important to understand :

+- If your App is dependant of `Taudio`, you must publish the sources of your software somewhere.
+Probably on internet.

+- If your App is dependant of `Taudio`, your App must be published under the GPL License too.

+### Why is this License so good ?

+Because you are perhaps a professional developer.
+I am a professional developer.
+If someone like me works freely for some companies it would not be fair for you.
+Why will your boss pay you, if other people works for free for them?
+Companies may use GPL software.
+But they have to give something in exchange.

 ## Taudio stands with Ukraine

 ![PeaceForUkraine](https://taudio.canardoux.xyz/images/2-year-old-irish-girl-ukrainian.jpg)